 Yes, I have a smartphone.
 In fact, I'm writing this article on one. :)

 So, here's the part where I say "there's an app for that!!" (borrowing from a famous fruit company).
 I was able to find three very good apps that really helped me understand my food choices, told me the caloric content, and kept an ongoing record of my meals, snacks, and most importantly my weight, which I entered religiously every morning.

 - Lose It!

-I'm not affiliated with any of these apps or their developers but I have found them to be invaluable in helping me learning about what I can eat and what I should avoid.
+I'm not affiliated with any of these apps or their developers but I have found them to be invaluable in helping me learn about what I can eat and what I should avoid.

-- Both Lose It! and MyFitnessPal offer an online web-based platform as well for sharing information and recording you activities.
-Being a loner, I mainly stuck to using these tools to set my target weight, the time for which I had to reach that weight and record everything I had consumed in terms of calories in order to help me reach my goal.
+- Both Lose It! and MyFitnessPal offer an online web-based platform as well for sharing information and recording your activities.
+Being a loner, I mainly stuck to using these tools to set my target weight and record everything I had consumed in terms of calories, in order to help me reach my goal.

-- Fooducate basically turns your smartphone into a barcode scanner and gives you a review of the food you just scanned according to how "healthy" the product is, calories per serving, overall people rating for that product and also alternatives you can consider.
+- Fooducate basically turns your smartphone into a barcode scanner and gives you a review of the food you just scanned according to how "healthy" the product is, including calories per serving, ratings, and alternatives you can consider.

 Here's what I went through during the first few months of my diet:

 - The weight seesawed up and down, and I was hard-pressed to lose even half of my target weight.
 I was not gaining, but I was also not losing at the rate I wanted to.
 This was partly my body wondering why I was eating fewer calories and attempting to store the food for "emergencies."